School Regulatory Compliance • Updated June 2026

 DEO Inspection

-District Education Officer (DEO) conducts on-site inspection of your building, facilities, and documents.
-This typically takes 30-60 days.
-DEO verifies staff qualifications and authenticity of documents.
-Inspection report is critical for NOC approval.
+District Education Officer (DEO) conducts on-site inspection of your building, facilities, and documents (where the state requires an inspection for recognition or NOC).
+The DEO verifies staff qualifications and authenticity of documents.
+Inspection timelines are indicative and vary by state; confirm with your State Education Department.

 NOC Issuance

-Upon DEO's positive inspection report, State Education Department issues official School NOC letter.
-NOC is typically valid for 5 years.
-Collect certified copy from the department office or download from online portal.
+Where a NOC is issued, the State Education Department provides the official School NOC letter.
+Any validity period is indicative and varies by state; confirm with your State Education Department.
+Collect the certified copy from the department office or download it from the online portal.

 Board Affiliation